 All anglers and mates must be registered by the end of registration and check-in before the first fishing day.

-Any emergencies dealing with angler substitution will be handled on a case by case basis at the discretion of the tournament rules committee.
-Once approved, the substitution must be registered with tournament director by 6:00 am each morning prior to that day of fishing.
+Any emergencies dealing with angler substitutions will be handled on a case by case basis at the discretion of the tournament committee.
+Once approved, the substitution must be registered with the tournament director by 6:00 am prior to that day of fishing.

 The tournament organizer will be responsible for supplying qualified Observers to be rotated on participating boats throughout the three fishing days.
 A qualified Observer is deemed as any individual who is IGFA, IGFTO or LSOCP (Los Sueños Resort Observer Certification Program) certified.
 In the unlikely event there are less observers than teams, the tournament organizer will ensure that each participating team has the presence of an observer at least one of the three fishing days and that an Observer will be placed at a minimum on the top 10 boats from the previous day (where applicable).

 Any boat entering the tournament must have an adequate toilet on board.
 In the event of mechanical failure, substitution of boats will be permitted.
 Substitutions must be submitted to the tournament director prior to each fishing day.

 All participating boats, anglers, captains and crew must abide by Costa Rican laws.
 The Tournament Committee assumes that all participants have all necessary permits, licenses and/or registrations required to legally operate and fish in Costa Rican waters.
 The Tournament Committee is not responsible for verifying compliance with Costa Rican legislation; however, in the event of a protest, the Tournament Committee will disqualify a boat from the tournament if found not to have the necessary requirements under Costa Rican law, or all releases by an individual angler if said angler does not have the necessary individual fishing license.
 Should the captain or a mate not have an individual fishing license and a protest is filed, the boat will be disqualified.